 Summer Writing Program: Frequently Asked Questions

-I will be a high school senior in the fall of 2014.
+I will be a high school senior in the fall.
 Can I register for this class?

 Is there a creative writing aspect to this course?

 No. The course focuses on academic writing of the kind required in introductory humanities and social sciences classes.